FilyCode/UniProt_to_NCBI_geneneighborhood_pipeline/README.md

 ## Output
 The pipeline produces a `.csv` file containing a detailed overview of the identified genes within their respective genomic neighborhoods.

+## Authorship
+This pipeline and its associated scripts were solely developed by Philipp Trollmann as part of his initial PhD rotation in the group of Dr. Pinghua Liu at Boston University.